 Water consumption has been reduced by replacing the various original fittings with models that have higher water efficiency.
-The Department of Natural Resoucrces, Environment, the Arts and Sports (NRETAS) provides rebates on water saving devices and installations including showerheads, washing machines, pool covers, toilet retrofits and more.
+The Department of Land Resource Management (LRM) provides rebates on water saving devices and installations including showerheads, washing machines, pool covers, toilet retrofits and more.
 For more information on water efficiency refer to the Water Wise Action in Central Australia booklet.

 The greywater system diverts waste water from the laundry and bathroom to some of the fruit trees on the property.
-This is fed via subsurface irrigation to reduce evaporation and restrict direct human contct wiht the greywater.
-The Department of the Environment, Water, Heritage adn the Arts (DEWHA) and NRETAS provide rebates for the installation of greywater systems.
-For more information on grey water systemsrefer to the Water Wise Action in Central Australia booklet..
+This is fed via subsurface irrigation to reduce evaporation and restrict direct human contact wiht the greywater.
+The Department of Land Resource Management provides rebates for the installation of greywater systems.
+For more information on grey water systems refer to the Water Wise Action in Central Australia booklet.

-Rainwater is then pumped to the solar hot water systsem extending the life of its tank by reducing calcium build up, as there are much lower levels of dissolved minerals in rainwater.
+Rainwater is pumped to the solar hot water system, extending the life of its tank by reducing calcium build-up, as there are much lower levels of dissolved minerals in rainwater.
 If and when the rainwater tank empties, the pump automatically switches across to mains water until it rains again.

 The small patch of lawn is watered via subsurgace irrigation so that water gets straight to the roots where it is needed and evaporation is kept to a minimum.